ryan-moeller/nbd-client/README.md

 * Manual control (listing, naming, numbering, removal) of the device nodes is not yet provided by this tool.
 * The client is currently single-threaded.
+* GEOM Gate devices cannot report attributes such as `GEOM::candelete` at this time, which can prevent TRIM/DELETE from being used.

 ## Prerequisites